Maya Ali: Early work and breakthrough (2012–2015)

-In 2012, Ali made her screen debut with a supporting role as the younger sister of Sanam Baloch's character in Haissam Hussain’s drama Durr-e-Shehwar.
-She next had her first lead role in the adaptation Haissam Hussain's adaptation of Cinderella, Aik Nayee Cinderella alongside Osman Khalid Butt and Faizan Khawaja.
-Critic Fatima Awan criticised the drama, finding it to "underestimate the taste and sensibility of viewers" and dismissed Ali's performance.
-She then starred in the comedy drama Aunn Zara, once again under the direction of Hussain.
-Playing the title role of Zara, she reunited with Butt as his wife.
-Writing for Dawn, Abbas Hussain lauded Ali as a "complete natural" and appreciated the improvement made from her previous projects.
+Ali made her screen debut in 2012 with a supporting role as the younger sister of Sanam Baloch's character in Haissam Hussain's drama Durr-e-Shehwar.
+She then collaborated with Hussain on two more projects, the romantic drama Aik Nayee Cinderella and the comedy-drama Aunn Zara.
+The former was Hussain's Pakistani-adaptation of the folk tale Cinderella and starred Ali with Osman Khalid Butt and Faizan Khawaja.
+Based on Faiza Iftikhar's novel Hisaar-e-Mohabbat, Aunn Zara featured Ali in the title role of Zara, a free-spirited woman.

-In 2013, Ali starred in the unremarkable Fahim Burney-directed Khoya Khoya Chand alongside Ahsan Khan and Sohai Ali Abro.
-She followed this with her portrayal of a possessive sister in Ranjish Hi Sahi, with Fatima Awan praising Ali for her progressively improving performance as the series advanced.
-Ali's third and final project of 2013 was as an unrequited lover in Amin Iqbal's Meri Zindagi Hai Tu.
-The drama was her second with Ahsan Khan and also starred Ayeza Khan.
-Critic Maaz Ahmed Siddiqui said thought that Ali was "absolutely successful" in showcasing the nuances of her character.
+In 2013, Ali starred in the Fahim Burney's romance Khoya Khoya Chand alongside Ahsan Khan and Sohai Ali Abro.
+She followed this with her portrayal of a possessive sister in Ranjish Hi Sahi.
+Ali's third and final project of the year was as an unrequited lover in Amin Iqbal's Meri Zindagi Hai Tu, starring Ayeza Khan.

-Directed by Waseem Abbas, Ali's role in the family drama Ladoon Mein Pali (2014) generally went unnoticed.
-However, her second release in the social-drama series Shanakht proved to be a significant advancement in her career; she played Qurratulain, a devout Muslim woman who faces disapproval from her family because of her beliefs.
-Reception to the drama was generally favourable; Critic Zahra Mirza was appreciative of Ali's improving abilities.
-She then went on to star as a headstrong, protective woman in Zid alongside Ahsan Khan, in which her performance was poorly received.
-A critic for Dawn found little appeal in Ali's character due to the absence of emotional depth in her portrayal.
+Ali's first role of 2014 in the family drama Ladoon Mein Pali generally went unnoticed.
+However, her second release in the social-drama Shanakht proved to be a significant advancement in her career.
+Ali portrayed Qurratulain, a devout Muslim woman who faces disapproval from her family due to her beliefs.
+The series was a critical and commercial success.
+She then reunited with Ahsan Khan to star as a headstrong, protective woman in the drama Zid.
+Her performance was poorly received; A critic for Dawn found little appeal in Ali's character due to the absence of emotional depth in her portrayal.

-In 2015, Ali starred in Mehreen Jabbar's romantic drama Mera Naam Yousuf Hai, which was loosely based on the story "Yusof-o Zulaikhā" by Jami in his book, Haft Awrang.
+In 2015, Ali starred in Mehreen Jabbar's romance-drama Mera Naam Yousuf Hai, which was loosely based on the story "Yusof-o Zulaikhā" by Jami in his book, Haft Awrang.
 She essayed the role of Zulaikha opposite Imran Abbas.
-Dawn's Sadaf Siddique was appreciative of Ali's "restrained performance".
+Dawns Sadaf Siddique was appreciative of Ali's "restrained performance".
 In her final project of the year, she played an estranged granddaughter in Momina Duraid's family drama, based on Farhat Ishtiaq's novel of the same name, Diyar-e-Dil among an ensemble that included Osman Khalid Butt, Abid Ali and Sanam Saeed.
-Ali was awarded the Hum Award for Best Actress Popular and earned her first Lux Style Award for Best Actress nomination.
-The drama emerged as the highest rated of 2015.
+Ali was awarded the Hum Award for Best Actress Popular and earned a nomination of Lux Style Award for Best TV Actress at the 15th Lux Style Awards, her first Lux Style Awards nomination.
+The series emerged as the highest rated of 2015.